singhmankrit/molecular-dynamics/journal.md

 We observe that the total energy is conserved for Velocity Verlet and Leapfrog integrators but not for Eurler integrator as expected.

+@rjuyal:
+Moved simulation code to a separate file, moved code for plotting to a separate file and added defaults for them to config. \
+Also reviewed merge requests.

 #### Reflection on group work